Adjani Bali Cooking School

 - Location: Jalan Mayor Metra, Singaraja, Buleleng, Bali, Indonesia

 This beach is coupled with a majestic temple overlooking the North Bali seas.
 Locally referred to as Pantai Segara Penimbangan, the beach is right at the end of a small road of the same name, which branches off north from the main Singaraja-Gilimanuk road.
 There’s not much sand to make it a proper beach, with stones and wave breakers lining the coastline.
 Nevertheless, it’s a great place to enjoy calm sunsets and sunrises.

-- Location: Jalan Pura Segara Penimbangan, Buleleng, North Bali
+- Location: Jalan Pura Segara Penimbangan, Buleleng, Bali, Indonesia

 Segara Temple at the Old Singaraja Seaport

-- Location: Old Singaraja Seaport, Jalan Imam Bonjol, Singaraja, North Bali
+- Location: Old Singaraja Seaport, Jalan Imam Bonjol, Singaraja, Bali, Indonesia

-- Location: Jalan Raya Desa Sekumpul, Sawan, Lemukih, Buleleng
+- Location: Jalan Raya Desa Sekumpul, Sawan, Lemukih, Buleleng, Bali, Indonesia

 Singaraja Old Seaport